A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Experiments

 For the heavy-demand flows (G2, W3), the temporal plots again refine and support the aggregate picture from the tables, while clarifying when and why each model succeeds or fails.
-In the Gaussian flow G2, the AWT curves show that before the peak both OneHop and the actuated models maintain the lowest delays, consistent with our earlier observation that OneHop is well suited to moderate arrivals and that a simple rule-based strategy can be competitive at low demand.
-In pre-peak arrivals , Partially SEMI-CTDE tracks these two reasonably well and clearly outperforms both Fully Decentralized and RegionWide, as expected from its parameter sharing and purely local information.
-Around the peak, however, the ordering reverses: RegionWide becomes the clear best performer, keeping AWT lowest, while OneHop, Partially SEMI-CTDE, and actuated all exhibit much higher delays; Fully Decentralized sits in between, worse than RegionWide but better than other three, likely because its larger number of learnable parameters grants it stronger representational capacity in the high-demand arrival rates.
-The most striking behavior occurs after the peak: Partially SEMI-CTDE and Fully Decentralized are unable to discharge the accumulated congestion and their AWT and AQL curves remain high and even become worse, whereas OneHop and actuated recover quickly and achieve the best post-peak performance, with RegionWide trailing slightly behind them.
+In the Gaussian flow G2 (Figs.~\ref{fig:g2-aql}, \ref{fig:g2-awt}), the waiting time curves show that before the peak, both OneHop and the actuated models maintain the lowest delays, consistent with our earlier observation that OneHop is well suited to moderate arrivals and that a simple rule-based strategy can be competitive at low demand.
+In pre-peak arrivals, Partially SEMI-CTDE tracks these two reasonably well and clearly outperforms both FD and RegionWide, as expected from its parameter sharing and purely local information.
+Around the peak, however, the ordering reverses: RegionWide becomes the clear best performer, keeping waiting time lowest, while OneHop, Partially SEMI-CTDE, and actuated all exhibit much higher delays; FD sits in between, worse than RegionWide but better than other three, likely because its larger number of learnable parameters grants it stronger representational capacity in the high-demand arrival rates.
+The most striking behavior occurs after the peak: Partially SEMI-CTDE and FD are unable to discharge the accumulated congestion and their waiting time and queue length curves remain high and even become worse, whereas OneHop and actuated recover quickly and achieve the best post-peak performance, with RegionWide trailing slightly behind them.
 This pattern suggests that the strong advantage of RegionWide in the episode-level metrics comes primarily from its ability to manage the peak itself; outside the peak it is not the best performer, but its superior control during the most congested period dominates the aggregate outcome.
-The AQL trajectories for G2 follow a similar pattern: RegionWide dominates at the peak, the gap to OneHop narrows after the peak, and OneHop and Partially SEMI-CTDE can even fall below actuated when regional information is absent, underscoring that in genuinely heavy demand the presence and scale of regional information are critical.
-In W3, the qualitative picture remains the same: RegionWide again dominates at the peak, and OneHop together with actuated provide the best recovery after the peak, but here only Partially SEMI-CTDE fails to fully recover while Fully Decentralized manages to discharge more effectively than in G2, with all other relative comparisons preserved.
-The waiting-time histograms for G2 and W3 further clarify these effects: the lowest waiting-time bin is dominated by OneHop, with actuated contributing the smallest fraction there, which aligns with our conclusion that OneHop is particularly well suited for lower and moderate arrival rates.
+The queue length trajectories for G2 follow a similar pattern: RegionWide dominates at the peak, the gap to OneHop narrows after the peak, and OneHop and Partially SEMI-CTDE can even fall below actuated when regional information is absent, underscoring that in genuinely heavy demand, the presence and scale of regional information are critical.
+In W3 (Figs.~\ref{fig:w3-aql}, \ref{fig:w3-awt}), the qualitative picture remains the same: RegionWide again dominates at the peak, and OneHop together with actuated provide the best recovery after the peak, but here only Partially SEMI-CTDE fails to fully recover while FD manages to discharge more effectively than in G2, with all other relative comparisons preserved.
+The waiting-time histograms for G2 and W3 (Figs.~\ref{fig:g2-hist}, \ref{fig:w3-hist}) further clarify these effects: the lowest waiting-time bin is dominated by OneHop, with actuated contributing the smallest fraction there, which aligns with our conclusion that OneHop is particularly well suited for lower and moderate arrival rates.
 The second bin is dominated by RegionWide, reflecting its behavior at peak: during the heaviest intervals, RegionWide is essentially the only model that keeps network-wide delays at a moderate and manageable level rather than allowing them to explode, so many vehicles accumulate in this intermediate waiting range.
 In subsequent bins corresponding to larger waiting times, RegionWide exhibits the lowest frequencies among all learning-based policies, confirming that under heavy flows it not only controls peak congestion more effectively but also substantially reduces the probability of very long individual delays.